OmarGutieG/nci-pfai-taba/README.md

 # Data Importer

-This Python script can import data from a CSV file into either a MySQL or SQLite database.
-It connects to the specified database, downloads CSV data from a given URL, parses it using pandas, and stores the data in the selected database.
-The script can work with both MySQL and SQLite databases.
+This Python program allows you to download a CSV file from a URL and save it to a SQL database.
+You can choose between using MySQL or SQLite databases.

-## Setup

 ### Prerequisites